Our People

 Family Medicine

 Margaret Mortimer joined Full Circle Health in 2011.
-In addition to providing family practice to diverse populations across the lifespan, she is a clinical program coordinator for refugee arrival screening exams.
-She works at the Emerald office doing new arrival screening exams, family practice, TB and PrEP.
+In addition to providing family practice to diverse populations across the lifespan.
+She works at the Emerald office doing family practice, TB and PrEP.
 She is passionate about providing equitable care to diverse populations from all around the world.
 Margaret has been providing primary care as a board certified, Family Nurse Practitioner (FNP), in Idaho, since 1997.

 Prior to joining Full Circle Health, work experiences include St Luke’s Internal Medicine, rural health care at a FQHC in Southwestern Idaho and service in the National Health Service Corps.
 Her education includes degrees of a Masters in Public Health (MPH) , Masters of Science in Nursing (MSN), Registered Nurse (RN), Bachelors of Arts (BA) in Philosophy and French.
 She is a returned Peace Corps Volunteer where she served as a community health educator in Cote d’Ivoire, West Africa.